 Taking a look behind the scenes, here are five key steps that leaders in sustainability have mastered, which will serve as useful guidelines for companies with their own ambitions for sustainability with substance, from an internal perspective.

-In order to implement any change successfully within an organisation – in this case a meaningful sustainability agenda – it is crucial to understand the driving factors behind employee behaviour.
+In order to implement any change successfully within an organisation – in this case a meaningful sustainability agenda – it is crucial to understand the driving factors.
 Without the endorsement and dedication from the people inside the organisation, leading effective change will be practically impossible, or in the case of sustainability, condemned to a future of lip service and green washing.
 When your values and culture are properly understood, further steps of modification and development can then be initiated.

 An important way of doing this is by linking relevant experiences from the past to the business’ current situation.
 This serves as a transitional bridge, so employees can relate to how the company has successfully implemented change previously.
 Companies that excel the strongest in sustainability have a CEO who is genuinely inspired by the benefits of sustainability and drives the new agenda with a sense of urgency.

 At the same time, it is vital that sustainability targets are properly embedded into the organization, reinforced through standards such as key performance indicators.
 Make them count!
 This way everyone within the company is not only enabled, but also accountable for being part of the company’s new targets.
 Before you know it, what gets measured will get managed.

 3. Embed, embed, embed Create a driving coalition.
 For a company’s sustainability ambitions to reach their full potential, it is vital that they truly become part of the company’s DNA.
 Establishing a task force for implementing sustainability principles is usually necessary, but it is crucial that such a group consists of dedicated employees with equal rights and responsibilities, and is without hierarchy.